guillermooo/sublime-undocs/source/customization/menus.rst

 As a special case,
-menu items from the *User* package declared in the standard non-ID section are always inserted after any standard items from other packages.
+menu items from the *User* package declared in the standard non-ID section of a menu are always inserted after any standard items from other packages.